'The whale moves in a sea of sound:

 [whalesong] is a subversive, submersive sonic journey about the noise in the oceans.
 It is a sound play on choice, voice and our impending doom.
 It is a human-computer duet told between a performer and a machine learning system.
 It has a little whale balloon and a gargle-along theme song.
 Created by sound artist and technologist XVelastín, [whalesong] is unpredictable, passionate and moving.
 Its structure is inspired by the speech and song of whales; its content a mixture of mythologies, scientific research and intersectional research.
 It is a celebration of the diversity of the sound in the seas, and a challenge to humanity's desire to own the natural world.

-After its initial development for the 2018 Camden Fringe at The Monkey House in Finsbury Park, London, [whalesong] is being re-developed with the support of residencies with the Pervasive Media Studios in Bristol and Theatre Deli in London.
+[whalesong] has being developed with the support of residencies with the Pervasive Media Studios in Bristol and Theatre Deli in London.

 2020 will see [whalesong] perform at various locations around the UK.
 Find details under 'Upcoming Shows'.